top of page

 Introduction

-Whether a chahoua is Pine Island, Mainland or "mixed" can quickly become one of the most controversial subjects for keepers of these geckos, and unfortunately, the answers are not particularly clear either.
+Whether a chahoua is Pine Island, Mainland, or"mixed" locale(s) can quickly become one of the most controversial subjects for keepers of these geckos, and often, attempts at identification create more questions than answers.

-Before I proceed, I want to be explicit in saying that what I share here is the most accurate account of chahoua geckos in the reptile hobby based on my knowledge and experience, but due to black market animal smuggling, poor record keeping and years of breeding in captive collections with a focus on specific traits instead of genetic preservation, much of the discussion around chahoua locales comes down to informed speculation.
+Before I proceed, I want to be explicit in saying that what I share here is the most accurate account of chahoua geckos in the reptile hobby based on my knowledge and experience.
+However, due to black market animal smuggling, insufficient record keeping in the hobby, and generations of breeding in captive collections with a focus on specific traits instead of genetic preservation, much of the discussion around chahoua locales comes down to informed speculation.

 A few definitions: